 Luckily some helpful folks have created many fine (and free!)
 Excel templates that help you to both figure out how much money you'll need when you retire, and your 401(k) setup and a pension plan to reach your desired income goals.

-When planning retirement, one has to do two basic calculations:
+When planning for retirement, one has to do two essential calculations: